 Twitter: @TU_Police

 The safety and security of our students, faculty and staff are of the utmost importance to all leadership.
-Both institutional and office facilities are located in reasonably safe areas with security appropriate to each area.
-Perhaps the area of greatest concern is the Health Sciences campus (HSC), but even though a potential risk may be higher, security systems are enhanced appropriately.
 Security measures on the Health Sciences Campus of the University are reviewed regularly to ensure that everything possible is being done to keep our campus students and employees safe.

 Temple University security systems are managed by the Department of Campus Safety Services which uses a multi-faceted approach to ensure the safety of students, faculty, staff and visitors.
 Components of the department include a staff of more than 125 uniformed police officers, contracted security services, campus safety specialty services and crime prevention tools.
 Each police officer has received state-mandated training at an accredited police academy.
-Seeking to utilize personnel and technology to provide an effective response, Temple has several specialized units, including Hazardous Device teams, the Investigative division and Honor Guard.
+Seeking to utilize personnel and technology to provide an effective response, Temple has several specialized units, including Hazardous Device teams, the Investigative Division and Honor Guard.
 Since 2004, Temple University Police officers have taken part in the nationally acclaimed Active Shooter program to ensure all police personnel are trained in responding to this potential situation.

 A Communication Center provides support to our University’s police and security personnel and our community at-large, and operates 24 hours per day, 365 days per year.
 It monitors and coordinates responses to over 600 surveillance cameras, Code Blue emergency phones, our walking escort program, elevator emergency phones, panic alarms, intrusion alarms, fire alarms and law enforcement activity.
 Its technology includes the TU Alert notification system and the computer aided dispatching system that interfaces with the Philadelphia Police Department’s 911 Emergency Dispatch Center.
 Located throughout the campus are strategically placed “code blue” emergency communications kiosks.
 These highly visible deterrents to would be criminals add to the sense of security for staff, faculty, students and visitors.